chen-ky/samba/README.md

 ![GitHub License](https://img.shields.io/github/license/chen-ky/samba)
 [![Container Publish](https://github.com/chen-ky/samba/actions/workflows/container-publish.yml/badge.svg)](https://github.com/chen-ky/samba/actions/workflows/container-publish.yml)

-Containerised samba share that is easy to use
+Containerised samba share that is easy to use.

 ```sh
 podman pull ghcr.io/chen-ky/samba:latest
 ```

 ## Running the Container

+The examples here publishes the port to 8445.
+You can inspect the container output (for example, to get the randomly generated password) with `podman logs <container_name>`.

+You can access the share at `smb://localhost:8445/share/`.
+Replace the domain/IP and port according to your setup.

 ### Sharing the volume of another container